deanOfWalls/deanOfWalls/resume.md

 ##### 2018 - 2019

-* Offered Technical Support for iOS, macOS, and watchOS.
+* Resolved issues for iOS, macOS, and other products/services.
-* Resolved issues related to Apple ID, iCloud, and Beats products.

 ## Education